A Call To Action To Save One of The World's Best Island from Verge of Extinction.

 - "I plead to your principles as I believe you are a compassionate and responsive person, who will not allow greedy/ self-indulgent businessmen to disrespect the sustainability of our environment in Boracay." - Natural Science Prof. Raymond Jacinto Sucgang

-- “Preservation of our environment is not liberal or conservative challenge, its a common sense” - Ronald Reagan
+- “Preservation of our environment is not liberal or conservative challenge, it's common sense” - Ronald Reagan

 Your ONE VOTE can truly make a difference in saving this BEAUTIFUL ISLAND!
 Give your support and share this call for change to your family and friends.

 #WeLoveBoracay #SaveBoracayForest #SaveBoracay #SaveBoracayEndangeredSpecies

 Visit https://www.facebook.com/dboracay to see some of the amazing pictures of the island.